-On 26 June 2019, the Fund entered into a loan facility agreement with Kazimir Treasury Services Limited, a related entity.
-The maximum amount of the loan facility is 20,000 thousand US dollars.
-A corporate guarantee is provided by Kazimir Africa fund, L.P., the parent company of Kazimir Treasury Services Limited, as security for the loan receivable.
-Interest is charged on the outstanding balance on the loan facility at a rate of 8% per annum.
-Interest is accrued daily and compounded at the end of each month.
-The maturity date of the loan facility is 31 December 2027.
+On 26 June 2019, the Fund entered into a loan facility agreement with a third party.
+The maximum amount of the loan facility was US\$20,000,000.
+A corporate guarantee was provided by the parent company of the borrower as security for the loan facility.
+Interest was charged on the outstanding balance of the loan facility at a rate of 8% per annum.
+Interest was accrued daily and compounded at the end of each month.
+The maturity date of the loan facility was 31 December 2027.